port-zero/lens/README.md

 should follow the naming scheme `lens_{format-name}` and export the parser under the name `Parser`.

+An example of a plugin can be found in the [bson](https://github.com/port-zero/lens_bson) parser.

 That is all you need to know!

 <hr/>